upbound/docs/content/core-concepts/testing.md

 Now, you can validate your results, and make any changes to test your resources.

-For more information about development control planes, please read our documentation on development control planes.
+For more information, review the development control plane documentation.